 San Pasqual Battlefield State Historic Park honors the participants who fought in the 1846 Battle of San Pasqual, the bloodiest battle in California during the Mexican-American War, and the indigenous people who lived in the valley at that time.

-The battle was fought between United States troops under the command of General Stephen W. Kearny, and the Californio forces under the command of General Andres Pico on December 6, 1846.
+The battle was fought between United States Army Dragoons under the command of General Stephen W. Kearny, and the Californio forces under the command of General Andres Pico on December 6, 1846.
 The San Pasqual Band of Kumayaay indians call the valley their home.

 The State Historic Park is located at 15808 San Pasqual Valley Road in Escondido.
 The entrance is on California State Highway 78, East of Escondido, and 1.5 miles East of the San Diego Zoo Safari Park.